ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Additional Details of Dataset Pipeline

-The article retrieval yields \statsurveysretrieved article weblinks, where \statsurveysdownloaded are downloadable full-text articles.
-Next, for each article, we use \gptfouronemini to discriminate between actual literature review articles (i.e., articles whose primary purpose is to analyze, synthesize, and evaluate research on a topic) and articles that mention a keyword like \keyword{survey} in its title.
+\paragraph{Removing non-survey articles.} We use \pipelinemodel to classify between actual literature reviews and articles that mention a keyword like \keyword{survey} in its title.
+Classifier metrics are F1$=$.80, Prec$=$.87, Rec$=$.75 on an author-annotated validation set.
 The final yield is \statsurveyslitreview survey articles across 254 research fields (3 research fields do not yield survey articles using our method).